PromoScience

 A very broad range of activities promoting NSE are eligible for funding.
 The following points answer common questions about eligibility.

-• Youth-focused programming: Activities and content must be designed for youth in elementary school, high school or the first year of college in Quebec and/or their teachers.
+Activities and content must be designed for young Canadians in elementary school, high school (or the equivalent first year of college in Quebec) and/or their educators.
 Activities and content that specifically encourage Indigenous undergraduate students to pursue graduate studies in the NSE are also eligible.
 Programming for youth that involves their families is encouraged.
 We do not support activities for preschool-age children, the general post-secondary student population or the general public.

-• Teacher-focused programming: PromoScience supports the development of resources and tools for teachers that make it easier for them to teach science well, as well as professional development for teachers to improve their knowledge, skills and enthusiasm for teaching science to youth.
+PromoScience supports the development of resources and tools for educators that make it easier for them to teach science well, as well as professional development for educators to improve their knowledge, skills and enthusiasm for teaching science to youth.
 Proposed programming must be independent of accredited courses or degree requirements.

-• Interactive, hands-on programming: Activities must involve social or technology-mediated interaction with a two-way flow of information and influence between youth and their facilitators.
-We will not support the production of books, videos, lectures, etc. that are not part of an interactive program.
+Activities must involve social or technology-mediated interaction with a two-way flow of information and influence between youth and their facilitators.
+We will not support the production of books, videos, lectures, etc., that are not part of an interactive program.

-• Research experience: Applicants must demonstrate how their program meets the objectives of the PromoScience program by going beyond simply providing work experience.
-Grants may not be used to support research, but should motivate young people to study science and engineering and to pursue careers in these fields.
+Applicants must demonstrate how their program meets the objectives of the PromoScience program by going beyond simply providing work experience.
+Grants may not be used to support research but should motivate young people to study science and engineering and to pursue careers in these fields.

-• University-based activities: The proposed science and engineering activities must address the PromoScience objectives and must not be for recruitment purposes.
+The proposed science and engineering activities must address the PromoScience objectives and must not be primarily for recruitment purposes.
 If an activity is linked to university course work (i.e., university students as instructors or mentors), the course work must be clearly delineated from the youth-based outreach component for the application to be eligible.

 Current award holders